PennLINC/xcp_d/docs/usage.rst

 `this NeuroStars topic <https://neurostars.org/t/aggressive-vs-nonaggressive-denoising/5612>`_, and/or `Pruim et al. (2015) <https://doi.org/10.1016/j.neuroimage.2015.02.064>`_.

-So how do we implement this in XCP-D?
+So how do we implement this in *XCP-D*?
 In order to define regressors that should be treated as signal, and thus orthogonalize the noise regressors with respect to known signals instead of regressing them without modification,